SunilKumar-K/DSA-with-HumbleFoos/Weeks/week_1.md

 ## Week - 1 :

+- **you can solve every problem in different ways but you need to understand how you are approaching to solve any problem.
+Try to know many ways to a solve a particular problem.**

 # Reversing of an given array :-

-- you can solve these question in no.of  ways but we are discussing 2 ways i.e.., **By using starting and ending indexes later swaping of those two index's by using temp variable. you need to increment the starting index and decrement the ending index.**

 ```java
 import java.util.*;